AFLplusplus/AFLplusplus/llvm_mode/README.lto.md

 Hence if building a target with afl-clang-lto fails try to build it with llvm11 and LTO enabled (`CC=clang-11` `CXX=clang++-11` `CFLAGS=-flto=full` and `CXXFLAGS=-flto=full`).

+An example that does not build with llvm 11 and LTO is ffmpeg.

 If this succeeeds then there is an issue with afl-clang-lto.
 Please report at [https://github.com/AFLplusplus/AFLplusplus/issues/226](https://github.com/AFLplusplus/AFLplusplus/issues/226)

 ### Target crashes immediately

-If the target is using early constructors (values smaller than 6) or have their own _init/.init functions and these are instrumented then the target will likely crash when started.
+If the target is using early constructors (priority values smaller than 6) or have their own _init/.init functions and these are instrumented then the target will likely crash when started.
 This can be avoided by compiling with `AFL_LLVM_MAP_DYNAMIC=1` .

+This can e.g. happen with OpenSSL.

 ## Upcoming Work